-There's an estimated 285 million people worldwide with visual disabilities.
+An estimated 285 million people worldwide experience visual disabilities.
 From email structure, to color, text and images, you can make an inclusive email for everyone that receives it.
-By making a few easy updates to your email design, you can be sure that your finely crafted message will be experienced by a wider audience with different needs and abilities.
+By making a few updates to your email design, you can be sure that your finely crafted message will be experienced by a wider audience with different needs and abilities.

 One of the first things to consider is, how will this email read in a screen reader?
 Make sure the email reads well if read from top to bottom.

 Screen readers will read an email from the top to button, establishing a hierarchy of information.
 Make sure to have defined styles in your email design to help with the reading flow.
 Heading styles help form a structure for the message being conveyed.
 Screen readers recognize heading styles with h1 and h2 in the code.
 If heading styles are not present or defined logically, the sense of structure is lost and screen readers have no headers to read out to the user.
-Modern Editor takes care of adding the heading styles when those are applied!
+The WordFly editor takes care of adding the heading styles when they are applied.

 Emails should read well in both desktop and mobile.
-All emails built using Modern Editor will be responsive from the start.
+All emails built in the WordFly editor will be responsive from the start.
 Use the slider at the top of the editor to preview both versions.

-There's a couple things to keep in mind when it comes to the colors used in your design.
+There are a few things to keep in mind when it comes to the colors used in your design.
 Color blindness or color vision deficiency (CFD) affects nearly 5% of the world’s population.
 They won’t be able to see every color in your design.
 Make sure that you’re not using color as the only way that information is presented.

-You want to make sure there's enough contrast to make thing easier for everyone to read.
-Watch out low color contrast between text and background as it may be tough to read for people with CFD.
+Make sure there is enough contrast to make thing easier for everyone to read.
+Watch out for low color contrast between text and background as it may be tough to read for people with CFD.
 There are free tools available online that can help you assess color contrast.